Zitkala-Ša: Making an opera

 While Zitkala-Ša lived on the Uintah-Ouray reservation in Utah, she met American composer William F. Hanson, who was a professor of music at Brigham Young University.
 Together, in 1910, they started their collaboration on the music for The Sun Dance Opera, for which Zitkala-Ša wrote the libretto and songs.
-She also played Sioux melodies on the violin and flute, and Hanson used this as the basis of his music composition.
+The romantic musical combined Sioux and Ute cultural themes.
+She played Sioux melodies on the violin and flute, and Hanson used this as the basis of his music composition.
 She based it on the Lakota Sun Dance, which the federal government prohibited the Ute from performing on the reservation.

 The opera premiered in Utah in February 1913, with dancing and some parts performed by the Ute from the nearby Uintah and Ouray Indian Reservation, and lead singing roles filled by non-natives.
 According to historian Tadeusz Lewandowski, it was the first Native opera.
 It debuted at Orpheus Hall in Vernal, Utah, to high local praise and critical acclaim.
 Few works of Native American opera since have dealt so exclusively with Native American themes.

 In 1938, the New York Light Opera Guild presented The Sun Dance Opera at The Broadway Theatre as its opera of the year.

 Political activism

 Zitkala-Ša was politically active throughout most of her adult life.
 During her time on the Uintah-Ouray reservation in Utah, she was involved with the Society of American Indians (SAI) which was dedicated to preserving the Native American way of life while lobbying for the right to full American citizenship.
 The letterhead of the council stationery claimed that the overall goals for SAI was to "help Indians help themselves in protecting their rights and properties".
 Zitkala-Ša served as SAI's secretary beginning in 1916.
 Since the late 20th century, activists have criticized SAI and Zitkala-Ša as misguided in their strong advocacy of citizenship and employment rights for Native Americans.
 Such critics believe that Native Americans have lost cultural identity as they have become more part of mainstream American society.

 Zitkala-Ša and her family relocated to Washington, D.C., when the SAI appointed her as national secretary in 1916.
 As the secretary for SAI, Zitkala-Ša corresponded with the Bureau of Indian Affairs (BIA).
 She began to criticize practices of the BIA, such as their attempt at the national boarding schools to prohibit Native American children from using their native languages and cultural practices.
 She reported incidents of abuse resulting from children's refusal to pray in a Christian manner.

 From Washington, Zitkala-Ša began lecturing nationwide on behalf of SAI to promote greater awareness of the cultural and tribal identity of Native Americans.
 During the 1920s she promoted a pan-Indian movement to unite all of America's tribes in the cause of lobbying for citizenship rights.
-In 1924 the Indian Citizenship Act was passed, granting US citizenship rights to most indigenous peoples who did not already have it.
+In 1924 the Indian Citizenship Act was passed, granting US citizenship rights to most Indigenous peoples who did not already have it.